Breadcrumbs

 padSelectionText

-If a checkbox for setting on a hardware pad is to be defined, it is necessary to also transfer a text to be displayed together with the checkbox on the signature device.
+If a checkbox for setting on a hardware pad is to be defined, a text to be displayed together with the checkbox on the signature device must also be transferred.
 The possible length of the text is dependent on the signature device used as the specified text is scaled on the display.
-In other words: The more text to be displayed, the smaller the font.
+This means that the more text that has to be displayed, the smaller the font will be.
 If several checkboxes are defined for a signature, they will appear on the display together, if possible.
 If this is not possible for technical reasons, the entries will be spread over multiple pages. ‘\n’ is used for a line break in the text.

 String